 It offers functionality like SEO analysis, readability analysis, and recommendations on how to improve content for search engines (i.e. optimizing keywords in page titles and meta descriptions).

 Tech partnerships open new doors for attracting, converting, and delighting customers.
-Partners serve as a distribution channel and, as OpenView Partners shares, help companies reach new users without having to invest heavily in new product development.
-This is why you’ll occasionally hear some folks call tech partnerships “the new channel”.
+Partners serve as a distribution channel and help companies reach new users without having to invest heavily in new product development.
+A winning tech partnership helps you:

 - Increase product stickiness, making you harder to replace